How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 • They get too sensitive and insecure whenever they hear constructive criticism.

-• They always feel sad and worthless.
+• They are always feeling worthless and sad.

 • Demanding academic schedule